ontaptom/gemini-calorie-guesstimate/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Or fork the repo and work on your own copy!
+Happy coding! ;)